 It’s thus perfect when looking for great Wisconsin vacation ideas.

 Plan to stay local as there are plenty of budget-friendly or more luxurious options here in Green Bay for a great getaway.
-It is also home to some of the best resorts in northern Wisconsin for you to consider.
+It is also home to some of the best resorts in Door County and the best resorts in northern Wisconsin for you to consider.